visgl/deck.gl/docs/upgrade-guide.md

 Update triggers can now be specified by referring to the name of the accessor, instead of the name of the actual WebGL attribute.

-Note that this is supported on all layers supplied by deck.gl, but if you are using older layers, they need a small addition to their attribute definitions to specify the name of the accessor.
+Note that this is supported on all layers supplied by deck.gl v4, but if you are using older layers, they need a small addition to their attribute definitions to specify the name of the accessor.